 Smoked meat brings out a flavor unimaginable, taking even the simplest chicken breast to a flavor that is truly out of this world.
-If you’re new to BBQ, you may not know what type of meat is best to start with.
+If you’re new to BBQ, you may not know what is the best meat to smoke for a beginner.

 The best meats to smoke for a beginner are simple, fast, and easy to cook meats including beef ribs, pork chops, turkey, duck, and salmon.
 Once you gain confidence, move on to more succulent and tasty meat such as brisket, pork butt, lamb, and tri-tip.

 A lot of individuals will compare barbecuing to smoking.
-The two will require coal, wood, or some other method of cooking meat, leaving the meat with a rich flavor.
+The two will require charcoal, wood, or some other method of cooking, leaving the meat with a rich smoky flavor.
 The main difference between barbecuing and smoking meat is the length of time and the flavors produce, and will always require wood in order to cook (wood can come in a variety of flavors, like cherry and hickory).

 While you may be able to barbecue a piece of chicken and as little as 10 minutes, smoking may require upwards of an hour or two.
 The reason for this is the temperature that is being used to cook the meat.
 This slow cooking time ensures the meat will fall apart in your hands and have a decadent taste.